What Is Abnormal Uterine Bleeding?

 - Bleeding between your periods, after sex, or during menopause

 - Irregular periods

 Doctors check these things when diagnosing abnormal uterine bleeding:

-- How often you get your period: Your period should be fairly regular -- the length of each cycle usually shouldn’t change by more than a week.
-And if it’s shorter than 3 weeks or longer than 5, that could be a sign of a problem.
+- How often you get your period.
+It should be fairly regular.
+The length of each cycle shouldn’t change by more than a week.
+If it’s shorter than 3 weeks or longer than 5, that could be a sign of a problem.

 If you could be pregnant or you’re past menopause and have any kind of bleeding, call your doctor.

 Some spotting is common early in pregnancy, but bleeding can be a sign of a serious condition called an ectopic pregnancy.
 That’s when a fertilized egg implants somewhere outside your uterus, most commonly in a fallopian tube.
 It could also mean you’re having a miscarriage.